 When carrying on a business, there are generally four structures that can be chosen:

 An Individual (Sole Trader)

-This part will cover individuals and partnerships, part two companies and trusts and part three will consider combinations of these structures.
+This part will cover individuals and partnerships and part two will cover companies and trusts.

 While the usual requirements when carrying on a business are constant, each of these structure have different characteristics and taxation treatment.
 It can be costly to change business structures, so it is worth getting the structure right from the start.

 An individual carrying on a business in their own name can also be called a sole trader.
 From a legal and taxation perspective, the individual and the business are the same.
 An individual has unlimited liability, which is to say that assets of an individual can be at risk if the business fails, even if they are not used in running the business.

 An individual can employ staff, but cannot share the ownership of the business with anyone without using one of the structures listed below.

 Individuals pay tax at ‘marginal rates’ that increase as their assessable income increases.
 The top rate of tax is currently 47% (plus 2% Medicare levy).